Skip to content

 But, VPNs are not flawless, and they’ve sometimes allowed attackers to gain the user’s network through endpoint insecurities.

-Certain VPNs really have flaws that let attackers replay Internet sessions, having gained access to their network link using cookies that weren’t dealt with correctly.
+Certain VPNs have flaws that let attackers replay Internet sessions, having gained access to their network link using cookies that weren’t dealt with correctly.

 If you are using a VPN to evade replay attacks, research different options cautiously & watch for security bugs that have come to light in specific VPN products.